beyssac/minhas-financas-app/README.md

-Here goes the front-end (React project) of Minhas-Financas project!
+Here goes the front-end (a React project) of Minhas-Financas project!
 Use minhasfinancas-api (Spring Boot project) as back-end for it!

 # Getting Started with Create React App